We may earn money or products from the companies mentioned in this post.

 Last summer when I put bags of fresh whole blueberries and sliced sweet peaches in my freezer, I definitely had this recipe in mind.
 I knew I would make this wonderful dessert on a cold, snowy day!
 Well today is the day.
-It’s a balmy -6 here in the northwoods of Wisconsin.
-With a light breeze coming down from our northern Canadian neighbors, thus making it feel like a very chilly -25 below zero.
+It’s a balmy -6 here in the Northwoods of Wisconsin.
+With a light breeze coming down from our Northern Canadian neighbors, thus making it feel like a very chilly -25 below zero.
 Ouch!
 Today I’m going to make me some blueberry peach crisp and enjoy a spoonful of summer!

 To make this dessert extra special, add a scoop of vanilla ice cream or a dollop of whipped cream.
 Making blueberry peach crisp for your significant other??
 Serve this yummy crisp in a decorative martini glass.
 We went with a set of glasses that I bought on one of my many thrift store expeditions.
 I paid $2.00 for 4 glasses.
-You might be able to tell from the photos but these glasses are really quite gorgeous in ‘person.’
+You might be able to tell from the photos that these glasses are really quite gorgeous in ‘person.’

 Make this delicious crisp when fresh fruit is in season or make frozen fruit.
 Another option, when fresh fruit is in season freeze it and make this dessert on a cold, snowy day.

 - 3 cups sliced peaches, fresh or frozen

 - 1/4 cup lemon juice

 - 1 cup flour